coalaura/gfonter/README.md

 	plugins: [
 		...,
 		gFonterVitePlugin({
-			inlineCss: false, // Will not import the css from google but download it and inline it
 			whitelist: ["Roboto"], // Will only download and replace Roboto
 			blacklist: ["Roboto"], // Will download and replace all fonts except Roboto })